datadrivendesign/stf/README.md

   - Can't help with that.
 * Someone removed the device physically.
   - Or that.
-* You're on OS X
+* You're on Mac OS
-  - There's a bug in ADB's OS X implementation that causes devices to be lost on error conditions.
+  - There's a bug in ADB's Mac OS implementation that causes devices to be lost on error conditions.
 The problem is more pronounced when using USB hubs.
 You have to unplug and then plug it back in again.
 * The USB hub broke
   - Happens.
 Just try a new one.